 Founders.
 Les and Charlene started working with Nora García and ANIPLANT in 2005 to improve the lives of countless Cuban animals.

-Les was the first Chairman of Humane Society International.
-He passed away in 2018.
+Les was the first Chairman of Humane Society International, and wrote books about the benefits of being a vegetarian.
+Les passed away in 2018.

 Charlene lives in Florida.

 In December 2009, ANIPLANT completed all of the renovations and held a grand opening.
 The new headquarters at 128 Príncipe in Centro Habana is a light-filled, beautiful space.
 There is a colorful reception area, a veterinarian's clinic exam room, an air-conditioned surgical room and a gated indoor/outdoor space next to the kitchen for the 15 resident dogs.
 By 2012, with the help of Dr. Dick White and his wife, Christine, the space had been outfitted to be a fully-equipped veterinary clinic.

 Les and Charlene retired in 2017 and new board members have been added.
 The Aniplant Project changed to TAP Animal Project in 2018 to begin expansion of sterilization campaigns in Cuba.